PyroIsDumb/dotfiles/README.md

 rm -rf ~/dotfiles-versions/$version/nvim/
 ```

 This script will for example remove the vim and nvim folder before the installation.
-The symbolic link will not be created because the source folder doesn't exits.
+The symbolic link will not be created because the source folder doesn't exists.

 You can find a template in .install/templates/hook.sh

 ## Hyprland & NVIDIA

-There is no official Hyprland support for Nvidia hardware.
-However, you might make it work properly following this page.
+There is no official Hyprland support for NVIDIA hardware.
+However, you get it to work properly following this page.
 https://wiki.hyprland.org/Nvidia/

 Users have reported that Hyprland with dotfiles could be installed successfully on setups with NVDIA GPUs using the nouveau open source drivers.